Beasley Broadcast Group (NASDAQ:BBGI) Coverage Initiated by Analysts at StockNews.com

-StockNews.com assumed coverage on shares of Beasley Broadcast Group (NASDAQ:BBGI – Get Rating) in a report issued on Monday morning.
-The firm issued a hold rating on the stock.
+StockNews.com began coverage on shares of Beasley Broadcast Group (NASDAQ:BBGI – Get Rating) in a research note issued to investors on Tuesday.
+The brokerage set a “hold” rating on the stock.

-Beasley Broadcast Group (NASDAQ:BBGI – Get Rating) last released its earnings results on Tuesday, February 8th.
-The company reported $0.09 earnings per share (EPS) for the quarter, beating the consensus estimate of ($0.02) by $0.11.
-Beasley Broadcast Group had a negative return on equity of 1.26% and a negative net margin of 0.58%.
-The firm had revenue of $70.74 million for the quarter, compared to the consensus estimate of $69.35 million.
-During the same period in the prior year, the firm earned $0.38 EPS.
-As a group, research analysts anticipate that Beasley Broadcast Group will post -0.09 earnings per share for the current fiscal year.
+Beasley Broadcast Group (NASDAQ:BBGI – Get Rating) last announced its quarterly earnings results on Tuesday, February 8th.
+The company reported $0.09 EPS for the quarter, topping analysts’ consensus estimates of ($0.02) by $0.11.
+The firm had revenue of $70.74 million during the quarter, compared to analysts’ expectations of $69.35 million.
+Beasley Broadcast Group had a negative net margin of 0.58% and a negative return on equity of 1.26%.
+During the same quarter last year, the company earned $0.38 earnings per share.
+Research analysts forecast that Beasley Broadcast Group will post -0.09 earnings per share for the current fiscal year.

-Beasley Broadcast Group, Inc, a multi-platform media company, operates radio stations in the United States.
+Beasley Broadcast Group, Inc, a multi-platform media company, owns and operates radio stations in the United States.
 It also operates Houston Outlaws, an esports team that competes in the Overwatch League.
-The company was founded by George G. Beasley in 1961 and is headquartered in Naples, FL.
+The company was founded in 1961 and is headquartered in Naples, Florida.

 - Get a free copy of the StockNews.com research report on Beasley Broadcast Group (BBGI)